brotatotes/bht-automation/bht gen 3/Acts/Chapter 17/Acts 17 32 bht.md

 ### Archibald T. Robertson:
 1. "The Greeks believed that the souls of men lived on, but they had no conception of resurrection of the body."
-2. "In contempt at Paul's statement they declined to listen further to 'this babbler' who had now lost what he had gained with this group of hearers."
+2. "Some mocked...
+In contempt at Paul's statement they declined to listen further to 'this babbler' who had now lost what he had gained with this group of hearers."
-3. "It is a sad story—the noblest of ancient cities and the noblest man of history—and he never cared to look on it again."
+3. "They were unconvinced, but had better manners and so were in favour of an adjournment.
+This was done, though it is not clear whether it was a serious postponement or a courteous refusal to hear Paul further."

 ### John Gill:
-1. "The doctrine of the resurrection was denied by every sect of the philosophers: it is a doctrine of pure revelation, and what the light of nature never taught men."
+1. "It is a doctrine of pure revelation, and what the light of nature never taught men, and by which men being only guided, have declared against, and have treated it with the utmost ridicule and contempt."
-2. "Pliny reckons it, among childish fancies, and calls it vanity, and downright madness to believe it."
+2. "Some think these were of the Stoic sect, who held a future state, and that the soul would live after the body, and had some notions which looked inclining to this doctrine: however, these thought there might be something in what the apostle said; they could not receive it readily, and yet could not deny it."
-3. "Others said, we will hear thee again of this matter; they were willing to take time to consider of it; and were desirous of hearing him again upon that subject."
+3. "They were willing to take time to consider of it; and were desirous of hearing him again upon that subject; in which they might be very open and upright; and this might not be a mere excuse to shift off any further hearing at that time."

 ### John Wesley:
-1. "Some mocked - Interrupting him thereby.
-They took offence at that which is the principal motive of faith, from the pride of reason."
+1. "Some mocked — Interrupting him thereby."
+2. "They took offence at that which is the principal motive of faith, from the pride of reason."
-2. "They rejected all the rest."
+3. "And having once stumbled at this, they rejected all the rest."
-3. "They stumbled at this."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:33:13
+- Timestamp: 12-25-2023 19:33:36
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 90
+- BHT Word Count: 86
-- BHT Commentary Usage: 39.71%
+- BHT Commentary Usage: 32.81%
-- BHT Quality Score: 1.9490321815508773
+- BHT Quality Score: 2.187008747884776
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (68):
+- ChatGPT injected words (64):
-	['a', 'about', 'account', 'after', 'again', 'among', 'and', 'approach', 'are', 'as', 'avoiding', 'beliefs', 'between', 'boldly', 'by', 'clash', 'clear', 'concept', 'curiosity', 'death', 'deeply', 'demonstrates', 'dismissing', 'division', 'explore', 'express', 'fable', 'further', 'gospel', 'greeks', 'hear', 'his', 'however', 'in', 'ingrained', 'lie', 'life', 'listeners', 'matter', 'mock', 'needless', 'of', 'offense', 'or', 'others', 'paul', 'proclaiming', 'profound', 'prudence', 'rejection', 'resurrection', 'showing', 'some', 'speaks', 'the', 'their', 'there', 'this', 'to', 'truths', 'underscores', 'we', 'when', 'while', 'who', 'willingness', 'witness', 'words']
+	['a', 'about', 'absurd', 'addressed', 'and', 'as', 'at', 'athens', 'beliefs', 'boldness', 'both', 'curiosity', 'dead', 'deeply', 'demonstrated', 'despite', 'encountered', 'expressed', 'facing', 'found', 'gospel', 'greeks', 'he', 'hear', 'his', 'idea', 'in', 'incompatible', 'later', 'listeners', 'message', 'mixed', 'mocked', 'more', 'needlessly', 'nevertheless', 'not', 'of', 'offending', 'openly', 'others', 'own', 'paul', 'philosophy', 'proclaiming', 'prudence', 'reactions', 'rejected', 'resurrection', 'ridicule', 'rooted', 's', 'skepticism', 'some', 'speech', 'the', 'their', 'time', 'to', 'while', 'willingness', 'with', 'words', 'worldview']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (43):
-	['account', 'approach', 'avoiding', 'beliefs', 'boldly', 'clash', 'clear', 'concept', 'curiosity', 'death', 'deeply', 'demonstrates', 'dismissing', 'division', 'explore', 'express', 'fable', 'gospel', 'greeks', 'hear', 'ingrained', 'lie', 'life', 'listeners', 'matter', 'mock', 'needless', 'offense', 'paul', 'proclaiming', 'profound', 'prudence', 'rejection', 'resurrection', 'showing', 'speaks', 'truths', 'underscores', 'willingness', 'witness', 'words']
+	['absurd', 'addressed', 'athens', 'beliefs', 'boldness', 'curiosity', 'dead', 'deeply', 'demonstrated', 'despite', 'encountered', 'expressed', 'facing', 'found', 'gospel', 'greeks', 'hear', 'idea', 'incompatible', 'later', 'listeners', 'message', 'mixed', 'mocked', 'needlessly', 'offending', 'openly', 'paul', 'philosophy', 'proclaiming', 'prudence', 'reactions', 'rejected', 'resurrection', 'ridicule', 'rooted', 's', 'skepticism', 'speech', 'time', 'willingness', 'words', 'worldview']

 ### Logs
-- Attempt 1 BHT: In this passage, we see a division among the listeners when Paul spoke about the Resurrection.
-Some mocked his words, rejecting the idea of life after death and considering it a fable.
-Others were willing to hear him again, curious to explore this matter further.
-It is noteworthy to observe Paul's prudence in presenting his message without needlessly offending his audience, yet boldly proclaiming the Gospel and the Resurrection.
-The Greeks, who held onto their fundamental beliefs, found the concept of the Resurrection ridiculous, as it contradicted their cherished ideas.
-These individuals, like Felix, may have feared the truth that awaited them if they listened further.
-It is a poignant reminder of how the noblest of cities and the noblest man in history can be met with contempt and rejection.
+- Attempt 1 BHT: The Greeks, divided in their response, listened with varying degrees of skepticism as Paul proclaimed the doctrine of the resurrection of the dead.
+While some openly mocked, others expressed a desire to hear more on the matter.
+This concept of resurrection clashed with the deeply ingrained beliefs of the Greeks, who viewed it as absurd and inconsistent with their understanding of the afterlife.
+Paul's speech displayed prudence and conciliation, recognizing their piety while boldly proclaiming Jesus and the resurrection.
+Though met with mockery and skepticism, Paul's message left enough of an impact for some to express an interest in further discussion.
+Ultimately, the Greeks' rejection of the resurrection reflected their refusal to accept the fundamental truths of the Gospel.
-- 🔄 Acts 17:32 (attempt 1, 131 words, 40.62% quotes quality score: 1.9585628256985586, V2 normalized quality score: 56.46, commentator tiers 1-3: 33.41%, 39.0%, 27.58%)
+- 🔄 Acts 17:32 (attempt 1, 121 words, 28.95% quotes quality score: 2.2207748813372477, V2 normalized quality score: 65.18, commentator tiers 1-3: 33.24%, 45.08%, 21.69%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 2 BHT: In this division of listeners, some mocked Paul's words, considering the Resurrection as no more than a fable or lie.
-However, others were willing to hear him again, showing curiosity and a desire for further exploration.
-Paul tactfully presented his message without unnecessarily offending his audience, yet boldly proclaimed the Gospel and the Resurrection.
-The Greeks, chained to their fundamental beliefs, found the Resurrection ridiculous as it undermined their cherished ideas.
-This rejection serves as a sorrowful reminder of the clash between the greatest city and the greatest man in history.
+- Attempt 2 BHT: As Paul spoke about the resurrection of the dead, the Greeks reacted with a mix of mockery and curiosity.
+While some openly derided the idea, others expressed a desire to hear more about it later.
+The Greeks, deeply rooted in their own beliefs about the afterlife, struggled to accept the concept of resurrection.
+Nevertheless, Paul's tactful approach acknowledged their religious piety while boldly proclaiming the message of Jesus.
+Despite the division of responses, Paul's speech had an impact, prompting further interest and discussion.
-- 🔄 Acts 17:32 (attempt 2, 92 words, 37.68% quotes quality score: 1.9427304151823765, V2 normalized quality score: 55.94, commentator tiers 1-3: 33.72%, 38.65%, 27.64%)
+- 🔄 Acts 17:32 (attempt 2, 85 words, 32.79% quotes quality score: 1.965899184366949, V2 normalized quality score: 56.71, commentator tiers 1-3: 34.32%, 44.95%, 20.73%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: In this account, a division arises among Paul's listeners when he speaks about the Resurrection.
-Some mock his words and consider the belief in life after death as a fable or lie.
-Others are willing to hear him again, showing a curiosity to explore the subject further.
-Paul demonstrates both prudence in presenting his message without unnecessarily offending his audience, and boldness in proclaiming the Gospel and the Resurrection.
-This rejection by the Greeks highlights the clash between their cherished beliefs and the truth of the Gospel.
+- Attempt 3 BHT: As Paul addressed the Greeks in Athens, he encountered mixed reactions to his message about the resurrection of the dead.
+While some openly mocked and rejected his words, others expressed curiosity and a willingness to hear more at a later time.
+The Greeks, deeply rooted in their own beliefs and philosophy, found the idea of resurrection absurd and incompatible with their worldview.
+Nevertheless, Paul's speech demonstrated both prudence in not needlessly offending his listeners and boldness in proclaiming the Gospel, despite facing ridicule and skepticism.
-- 🔄 Acts 17:32 (attempt 3, 88 words, 40.0% quotes quality score: 1.8976643479360296, V2 normalized quality score: 54.44, commentator tiers 1-3: 30.98%, 41.41%, 27.61%)
+- 🔄 Acts 17:32 (attempt 3, 86 words, 32.81% quotes quality score: 2.187008747884776, V2 normalized quality score: 64.06, commentator tiers 1-3: 33.12%, 44.17%, 22.71%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: In this account, we witness a clear division among the listeners when Paul speaks about the Resurrection.
-Some mock his words, dismissing the concept of life after death as a fable or lie.
-However, there are others who express a willingness to hear Paul again, showing a curiosity to further explore this matter.
-Paul demonstrates prudence in his approach, avoiding needless offense, while boldly proclaiming the Gospel and the Resurrection.
-This rejection by the Greeks underscores the clash between their deeply ingrained beliefs and the profound truths of the Gospel.
+- Attempt 4 BHT: Paul's proclamation of the resurrection of the dead elicited a mixed response from the Greeks in Athens.
+While some openly mocked and dismissed his message, others expressed a desire to hear more about it at a later time.
+The Greeks, deeply entrenched in their own beliefs, found the concept of resurrection incredible and foolish.
+Nonetheless, Paul's speech displayed both prudence and boldness as he acknowledged their piety while fearlessly proclaiming Jesus and the resurrection.
+This clash of beliefs ultimately revealed the resistance of the Greeks to accept the fundamental truths of the Gospel.
-- 🔄 Acts 17:32 (attempt 4, 90 words, 39.71% quotes quality score: 1.9490321815508773, V2 normalized quality score: 56.15, commentator tiers 1-3: 32.32%, 40.58%, 27.1%)
+- 🔄 Acts 17:32 (attempt 4, 95 words, 32.31% quotes quality score: 2.1455666480124496, V2 normalized quality score: 62.68, commentator tiers 1-3: 35.23%, 43.77%, 21.0%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: In this account, Paul's speech on the Resurrection sparks a division among his listeners.
-Some openly mock his words, considering the belief in life after death as a fable or lie.
-However, there are those who express a willingness to hear him again, indicating a curiosity to dive deeper into the subject.
-With prudence, Paul presents his message, avoiding unnecessary offense while fearlessly proclaiming the Gospel and the Resurrection.
-This rejection from the Greeks reveals a clash between their established beliefs and the transformative truths of the Gospel.
+- Attempt 5 BHT: The Greeks in Athens had a mixed response to Paul's message about the resurrection of the dead.
+While some openly mocked and ridiculed the idea, others expressed a desire to hear more about it later.
+The Greeks, deeply rooted in their own beliefs, found the concept of resurrection incompatible and absurd.
+Nevertheless, Paul's speech exhibited both prudence and boldness as he acknowledged their piety while fearlessly proclaiming Jesus and the resurrection.
+This clash of beliefs highlighted the Greeks' refusal to accept the fundamental truths of the Gospel.
-- 🔄 Acts 17:32 (attempt 5, 89 words, 39.13% quotes quality score: 1.9119659857531817, V2 normalized quality score: 54.91, commentator tiers 1-3: 31.68%, 40.93%, 27.39%)
+- 🔄 Acts 17:32 (attempt 5, 89 words, 33.33% quotes quality score: 2.1537266495046974, V2 normalized quality score: 62.95, commentator tiers 1-3: 34.27%, 44.53%, 21.2%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 17:32 bht prompt v0.8 (90 words, 39.71% quotes)
+- ✅ Acts 17:32 bht prompt v0.8 (86 words, 32.81% quotes)
-- quality score: 1.9490321815508773, V2 normalized quality score: 56.15, commentator tiers 1-3: 32.32%, 40.58%, 27.1%)
+- quality score: 2.187008747884776, V2 normalized quality score: 64.06, commentator tiers 1-3: 33.12%, 44.17%, 22.71%)